shinsenter/defer.js/docs/apis.md

 ### Defer.lazy : <code>boolean</code>
 The `Defer.lazy` variable was added since v3.0.

-Setting `Defer.lazy = true` tells the library to delay the execution of deferred scripts until the user starts interacting with the page regardless of the page load event.
+Setting `Defer.lazy=true` tells the library to delay the execution of deferred scripts until the user starts interacting with the page regardless of the page load event.